Diogo Soares (gymnast)

 Diogo Brajão Soares (born 12 April 2002) is a Brazilian artistic gymnast and a member of the national team.
 He participated in the 2018 Youth Olympic Games and the 2019 Junior World Artistic Gymnastics Championships.
 He represented Brazil at the 2020 and 2024 Olympic Games.

 Early life

 Diogo Soares started gymnastics at the age of 4.
 His sister, Driele, is a former gymnast.

+Gymnastics career

-Junior gymnastics career
+Junior

-Soares' first major international competition was the 2016 Pan American Championships where he won a silver medal with the Brazilian team.
+Soares' first major international competition was the 2016 Pan American Championships, where he won a silver medal with the Brazilian team.
 In 2018, Soares competed at the 2018 Youth Olympic Games, earning a bronze medal in the all-around and a silver medal in the horizontal bar.
 At the 2019 Junior World Championships he earned a silver medal on rings.